JamieCorkhill/The-Chaos-Game-in-Processing/README.tex.md

 <p align="center">$f(x) := \textrm{Pick a random vertex, and output } f(x) \textrm{ to be a new ordered pair halfway between the input } x \text{ and that random vertex.}$

-Writing a more rigiours defintion, we have:
+Writing a more rigorous defintion, we have:

 Let $x = (x_0, y_0)$ be some ordered pair.
 Assume that a vertex $(h, k)$ is chosen at random.
 Then $f(x)$ shall output the ordered pair $\big(\frac{x_0 + h}{2}, \frac{y_0 + k}{2}\big).$